Linger (album)

 依依 Linger is the sixth studio album of cantopop singer Prudence Liew, released in September 1990.

 Background information

 This album continues the trend of Liew's previous release, the concept album 赤裸感覺 The Naked Feeling of incorporating songs that deal with lust and sex.
-However, the lyrics have been toned down for this album due to pressure from her label, BMG Pacific to find a happy medium between art and commercial cantopop music.
+However, the lyrics have been toned down for this album due to pressure from her label, BMG Pacific to find a compromise between art and commercial cantopop music.
 In place of obvious depictions of sexual situations are clever innuendos that can be interpreted either innocent or naughty depending on the listener.